jkmac/ISFE/README.md

 ```

 Alternatively, one could use any crystallography program to export the orthornomal basis coordinates and mannually edit the file following the format above.

+#### Citation
+Please cite this work if you find it useful:
+Mou, Q., Benmore, C. J., & Yarger, J. L. (2015).
+X-ray Intermolecular Structure Factor (XISF): Separation of intra- and intermolecular interactions from total X-ray scattering data.
+Journal of Applied Crystallography, 48, 950-952.
+DOI: 10.1107/S1600576715005518